 Night Time Ghost Tour

-Day 3 in Kraków
+Krakow Itinerary: Day 3

-Despite being a fascinating city to explore, Kraków also happens to offer several opportunities for day trips.
-Surrounding the city are plenty of interesting destinations that can be explored in a full day or even half a day if you only have 3 days in Kraków.
+Despite being a fascinating city to explore, Krakow also happens to offer several opportunities for day trips.
+Surrounding the city are plenty of interesting destinations that can be explored in a full day or even half a day if you only have 3 days in Krakow.

 Auschwitz Birkenau

 Few places in Poland are as infamous as the concentration camps at Auschwitz Birkenau.
-To the west of Kraków, this tragic place is certainly one of the most common day trips from Kraków.
+To the west of Krakow, this tragic place is certainly one of the most common day trips from Krakow.
 Visitors can either choose to reach Auschwitz with a tour or by public transport.

 At the Auschwitz I camp you’ll find a museum set up in the remains of the Nazi death camp.
 Here you’ll see the infamous “Arbeit Macht Frei” sign as well as other haunting reminders of this horrific scar on history.